opencast-ilias/OpenCast/doc/CONFIGURATION.md

 The default configuration (after a fresh install, or at /configuration/default_config.xml) contains publication configurations for all essential functions, that is the player, download, and thumbnails.
 Additionally, there are default values for the publications player, download, thumbnails, segments and preview, so these publications will use default values, even if they are not configured in the plugin configuration.

 Note that the default configuration only works with an out-of-the-box Opencast.
 If there are different workflows which affect the publications, this configuration will have to be adjusted accordingly.

+## Metadata
+The plugin uses a configurable selection of Opencast's [Metadata Catalogue](https://docs.opencast.org/r/11.x/developer/#api/types/#metadata-catalogs).
+Note the subtabs for switching between event's and series' metadata configuration.

+The configured Metadata fields will be visible in:
+- the forms for creating or editing a series/an ILIAS object (series metadata)
+- the forms for creating or editing an event (event metadata)
+- the table containing events (event metadata)

+A metadata field can be configured as:
+- visible for: either everyone or only for admins
+- read-only: field can not be edited in a form.
+Note that some fields are defined to be read-only by Opencast, so they can't be configured editable in ILIAS.
+- required: field is required in a form.
+Note that some fields are defined to be read-only by Opencast, so they can't be configured editable in ILIAS.
+- prefilled: field is prefilled when creating an event or a series.
+Options are prefilled with current user's username or title of the course.

 ## Video Portal
 Some institutions run an external video portal to which Opencast events will be published, based on the permissions set for events.
 This configuration allows to create permission templates, which can be chosen when creating a new series.